pgcentralfoundation/pgrx/cargo-pgx/README.md

-    connect        connect, via psql, to a Postgres instance get            get a property from the extension control file help           Prints this message or the help of the given subcommand(s) init           initize pgx development environment for the first time install        install the extension from the current crate to the Postgres specified by whatever "pg_config" is currently on your $PATH
+    connect        connect, via psql, to a Postgres instance get            get a property from the extension control file help           Prints this message or the help of the given subcommand(s) init           initialize pgx development environment for the first time install        install the extension from the current crate to the Postgres specified by whatever "pg_config" is currently on your $PATH
     new            create a new extension crate